1993 Horatio Alger Award Winner

 Donlon is credited with turning around Niagara Mohawk after a major reorganization.
 Following his successful management of the company, he was cited by Fortune magazine for his willingness to "act like a revolutionary."
 During his tenure at Niagara Mohawk, Donlon inaugurated career advancement programs for women and developed company outreach programs to help customers pay bills and get improved service.
 Some of these programs are now required in New York State.

-Now retired, Donlon's advice to young people is to "get a good education, set goals, try to accomplish your goals, and learn all you can as you progress in your career."* Deceased
+Donlon's advice to young people was to "get a good education, set goals, try to accomplish your goals, and learn all you can as you progress in your career."* Deceased